-Very severe cyclonic storm over west- central Arabian Sea: IMD
+Cyclone Titli: Odisha CM orders immediate evacuation

+Bhubaneswar, Oct 10: Odisha Chief Minister Naveen Patnaik held a high-level meeting over Cyclone Titli in Bhubaneswar on Wednesday.

+CM has asked collectors of Ganjam, Puri, Khurda, Kendrapara and Jagtsinghpur districts to go for an immediate evacuation.
+District administration of Ganjam has begun the process of evacuation in Gopalpur area where the cyclone is likely to make a landfall at 5.30 am tomorrow.
+So far, 1,000 people have been shifted to a safer place.

-Bhubaneswar , Oct 10: Meteorological Center Bhubaneswar issued heavy rainfall warning for next three days in the state of Odisha in the light of cyclonic storm Titli.
+Meteorological Center Bhubaneswar has issued heavy rainfall warning for next three days in the state of Odisha in the light of cyclonic storm Titli.

 India Meteorological Department stated that severe Cyclonic Storm Titli has formed over west-central Bay of Bengal.
 Cyclone Warning for districts of north Andhra Pradesh and south Odisha coasts: Red Message.
 Very Severe Cyclonic Storm, 'LUBAN' over westcentral Arabian Sea.